 Do you have questions about your roster?
 How to add a player, locate a missing player, or report a player drop?
 How to add a coach?
 How to secure emergency medical consent from your parents?
 Click on the link below for answers to these and other questions related to your team roster.

-In September 2008, SNSA established a policy to prohibit players that are registered with competitive club teams from registering with an SNSA recreational league.
+In September 2008, SNSA established a policy to prohibit players that are registered with competitive club teams from registering with an SNSA recreational league (with limited exceptions).
 This policy does not affect the ability of an SNSA recreational player to guest-play for a competitive club team for a tournament or special event.

 In a policy established December 1, 2006, the SNSA Board voted to require all Henderson United, Southern Highlands United, Mini Kickers and High School Spring Training teams to wear the league-issued uniform.
 Click on the link below for policy details.